 No, Romania is not yet part of the Schengen area.
 Nevertheless, it applies similar immigration rules as those applied by Schengen area member countries.

 If you are citizen of any EU states, no visa is required for entering and staying in Romania.
 If you are citizen of a non-EU member country, depending on your citizenship, you may need a visa to be stamped in your passport prior to traveling to Romania.
-For verifying whether you need a Romanian entry visa, please check the official list updated by the Ministry of Foreign Affairs: List of countries whose nationals must be in possession of visas when traveling to Romania.
+For verifying whether you need a Romanian travel visa, please check the official list updated by the Romanian Ministry of Foreign Affairs, here: List of countries whose nationals must be in possession of visas when traveling to Romania.

 Travel visas are generally issued by the Romanian consulates abroad who deal with the immigration affairs.
 If you wish to apply for a Romanian entry visa, you need to reach out to the Romanian consulate in your country of residence.
 Ask the consulate for the list of documents that are required for a visa application.
 If there is no Romanian consulate in your country, please try to contact the consulate in one of your neighboring countries.